pdevito3/foundation.api/README.md

 This template uses .Net Core 3.1, to create a foundation for a standard CRUD API using the .Net Template Engine to create new projects on demand using `dotnet new`.

+> Note that, while this package can be used as a stand alone template using the processes described below, it is optimized to be run using the [craftsman dotnet tool](https://github.com/pdevito3/craftsman).
+For the best development experience, please see the linked `craftsman` repo for operational details.

 ## Prerequisites

 - VS2019 .Net Core Feature Set or .Net Core 3.1 SDK https://dotnet.microsoft.com/download/dotnet-core/3.1

 ## ToDo

-✅ Basic Scaffold
+✅ Basic 'Clean' Scaffold					✅ Repository Pattern					✅ DTOs with Automapper Profiles

-✅ Basic CRUD Operations

-✅ Add Fluent Validation

-✅ Add Custom Pagination
+✅ Basic CRUD Operations				✅ Add Fluent Validation				✅ Add Custom Pagination

-✅ Add Sieve Filters and Sorting

-✅ Add Unit Tests
+✅ Add Sieve Filters and Sorting		✅ Healthchecks							✅ Add Unit Tests

-✅ Add Integration Tests
+✅ Add Integration Tests					 🔲 Swagger									🔲 Logging

-🔲 Logging

-🔲 Auth

-🔲 Breakout Environments
+🔲DbMigrations								  🔲 Auth										    🔲 Breakout Environments

-🔲 Devops Pipeline

-🔲 Add CQRS Config

-🔲 Config File (i.e. CloudFormation script)
+🔲 Rookout										 🔲 CloudFormation Scripts			  🔲 CircleCi

 ## First Time Template Installation